Licence summary

 - That the licence holder holds indemnity insurance.

-- That the licence holder keeps a register of all horses in their possession that
+- That the licence holder keeps a register of all horses in their possession that are three years old or younger and that the register is available for inspection at all reasonable times.

 Will tacit consent apply?